loveencounterflow/icql-dba/README.md

   a subset of rows to `true` and add `where lck` to your `select` statement; any inserted rows will then have the default `lck = false` value and be cleanly separated from the result set.
 * **`dba.do_unsafe_async: ( f ) ->`**—Same as `dba.do_unsafe()` but for async functions.

+## User-Defined Functions

+User-Defined Functions (UDFs) is one feature that sets SQLite apart from other RDBMSes because unlike other databases, SQLite allows users to define functions in *user code*, *on the connection*.
+Therefore, NodeJS users can define and use UDFs that are written in JavaScript or WASM and that can access the current machine's environment (e.g. the file system).
+On the one hand, this is probably somewhat slower than e.g. using a compiled PostgreSQL extension written in C, but on the other hand, userspace functions are orders of magnitude easier to write than a Posgres C extension; also, such functions can take advantage of the existing NodeJS ecosystem which is a huge plus and any speed penalty incurred by using JavaScript for 'hot' UDFs might be offset by an re-implementation in, say, Rust.

+One downside—or, shall we say, "characteristic aspect"—of defining UDFs on the client side (as opposed to writing them embedded in SQL) is that your DB or at least some aspects of it may become unusable without suitable initialization of the connection.
+It is to be expected, though, that in a complex application some parts are not bound to function properly without other parts being in place—the application code as such won't work when the database of a DB-based app is missing, and the DB may not fully work without the application code.
+(This, by the way, is exactly true for [Fossil SCM-based repositories](https://fossil-scm.org), which might be regarded as the poster child of an application built around an SQLite database.)

 * **`dba.create_function: ( cfg ) ->`** single-valued functions
 * **`dba.create_aggregate_function: ( cfg ) ->`** aggregate functions
 * **`dba.create_window_function: ( cfg ) ->`** window functions